 The Health and Safety Executive (also known as the HSE) is the body responsible for tracking accidents and injuries in the workplace.
-Whilst all accidents resulting in an injury should be reported to the body, it is especially important to report accidents or injuries caused by negligence which result in the partial or complete loss of sight in one eye or both eyes.
-When any one (be they an employee or member of the public) suffers an accident which leads to them losing some degree of vision they could be entitled to seek sight loss compensation.
+Whilst all accidents resulting in an injury should be reported to the body, it is especially important to report accidents or injuries caused by negligence that result in the partial or complete loss of sight in one eye or both eyes.
+When anyone (be they an employee or member of the public) suffers an accident that leads to them losing some degree of vision they could be entitled to seek sight loss compensation.
 Depending on the cause of and circumstances leading to the loss of vision, the victim may also be able to make a claim against insurance at the same time.
 Any accident which affects your sight can be life-changing for you.
 As such, you could be entitled to claim compensation.

-Contact Accident Claims UK today by calling our team on 0800 073 8801 when you are ready to start your claim.
+Contact Accident Claims UK today by calling our team on 0800 073 8801 when you are ready to start your blindness claim.
 Read the rest of our guide below for further information on claiming compensation for loss of sight.

 Select A Section

 - Blindness, Loss Of Vision And Eye Injury Compensation Guide

 - What Is Blindness And Loss Of Vision?

 - Statistics For Loss Of Vision And Blindness